The Packing Chromatic Number of the Infinite Square Grid is 15: Optimizations

 \begin{enumerate} \item Let $\mathcal{R}$ be the set of $R$ regions that are the closest to the center, and $\mathcal{T}$ the set consisting of the $T$ highest colors (i.e., $\{k, k-1, \ldots, k-T+1 \}$). \item For each of the $R^i$ tuples $\vec{S} \in \mathcal{R}^i$, we create $\binom{T}{i}$ cubes as described in the next step. \item For each subset $Q \subseteq \mathcal{T}$ with size $|Q| = i$, let $q_1, \ldots, q_i$ be its elements in increasing order, and then create a cube with positive literals $r_{\vec{S}_j, q_j}$ for $j \in \{1, \ldots, i\}$.
 Then, if $i < P$, add to the cube negative literals $\overline{r_{\vec{S}_j, q_\ell}}$ for $j \in \{1, \ldots, i\}$ and every $q_\ell \not \in Q$. \end{enumerate}

 \begin{lemma} The cubes generated by the $\ptr$ algorithm form a tautology. \end{lemma}

 The proof of~\Cref{lemma:split-tautology} is quite simple, and we refer the reader to the proof of Lemma~7 in Subercaseaux and Heule~\cite{subercaseaux_et_al:LIPIcs.SAT.2022.21} for a very similar one.
-Moreover, because our goal is to have a verifiable proof, instead of relying on~\Cref{lemma:split-tautology}, we test explicitly that the cubes generated by our algorithm form a tautology in all the instances mentioned in this paper.
-Pseudo-code for $\ptr$ is presented in the appendix as Algorithm~\ref{alg:cube_construction}.
+Moreover, because our goal is to have a verifiable proof, instead of relying on a manual proof of~\Cref{lemma:split-tautology}, we test computationally that the cubes generated by our algorithm form a tautology in all the instances mentioned in this paper.
+Pseudocode for $\ptr$ is presented in the appendix as Algorithm~\ref{alg:cube_construction}.